openedx/docs.openedx.org/source/developers/how-tos/ongoing-maintainers-tasks.rst

 GitHub Notifications
 ********************

-GitHub provides a lot of individual control over how you receive notifications when you or teams you are on are mentioned in issues or pull-request on Github.com
+GitHub provides a lot of individual control over how you receive notifications when you or teams you are on are mentioned in issues or pull requests on Github.com

 You can learn more about how to configure your notifications settings on `GitHub's notifications documentation`_